secretuniversity/secret-counter-vuejs-box/app/tutorial/setting-up-your-environment.md

 For a more detailed and in-depth guide on SecretCLI installation and usage, check out the [documentation](https://docs.scrt.network/secret-network-documentation/development/secret-cli)

+### Install the JSON Processor (JQ)

+JQ is a JSON processor that is used by the script to create a secret box (you'll run that command as part of the tutorial).

+Download `jq` for your system [here](https://stedolan.github.io/jq).
+If you're interested in learning more, check out the docs [here](https://github.com/stedolan/jq/wiki/jq-Language-Description).

 ### Install LocalSecret

 We recommend using a local chain for development purposes. `LocalSecret` is a complete Secret Network testnet and ecosystem containerized with Docker.
 It simplifies the way secret contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet.